PHILIPPINES OFFICIALLY LAUNCHES NEW MEDICAL DEVICE REGULATIONS

 All Medical Devices and IVD that are not included in the scope of initial implementation shall be considered non-regulated products; importers License to Operate (LTO) may be provided for customs clearance in lieu of a COE.

 Technical data requirements are as per ASEAN MDD Common Submission Dossier Template (CSDT)

 Letter of authorization copy with Notarized Declaration Letter of Authenticity

 ISO 13485 copy with Notarized Declaration Letter of Authenticity

 Requirement for Certificate of Free Sales (CFS) has been eliminated

 Copy of registration from country of origin with Notarized Declaration Letter of Authenticity

 Color picture of the device from all sides

 Asia Actual has a strong regulatory team in Manila to help device manufacturers stay informed and compliant with regulatory changes.
-Please contact us with questions or support requests regarding the new medical device regulations.
+Contact Asia Actual with questions or support requests regarding the new medical device regulations.